carlos-menezes/website/content/single-param-functions.md

 };
 ```

 No guessing.
 No worrying about the order.
-As your function evolves (i.e. you add new properties to), adding new parameters to an object is low-risk.
-With positional arguments, it’s a breaking change.
+Your code is self-documenting.
 Plus, TypeScript gives you full autocompletion and type safety.